frank-emrich/freezeml-pldi2020-artifact/README.md

 The same type can be written as `(a) -c-> b`, which is also just syntactic sugar for `(a) {|c} -> b`.

-This leads to small differences between the types shown in Table 14 and the types shown by Links for the corresponding FreezeML program.
-For instance, the example A1• is shown to have type `forall a b. a -> b -> b` in Table 14.
+This leads to small differences between the types shown in Figure 1 and the types shown by Links for the corresponding FreezeML program.
+For instance, the example A1• is shown to have type `forall a b. a -> b -> b` in Figure 1.
 However, the corresponding Links program has type `forall a,b::Row,c::(Any,Any),d::Row.(a) -b-> (c::Any) -d-> c::Any` (see line 7 in `examples.tests`).